Planning a Chambers website

 5/ Design by Committee

 Many Chambers are under pressure to try to please everyone, but ‘design by committee’ never delivers a winning result.
 Electing a core team within Chambers who will take responsibility for the project streamlines the process.
 Limit Chambers-wide input to the initial discussions on brand positioning and website objectives.
 Then let your committee work with your appointed design agency to finalise the solution.
-A tight team with the authority to approve budgets and project sign-offs will keep things
+A tight team with the authority to approve budgets and project sign-offs will keep things on track.

 Mash Tip / A team of about 6 people is optimum.
 Invite a mix of people of differing seniority and technical insight to reflect the needs and opinions of barristers, clerks and your clients.
 Have a committee chair who will feed back to your appointed agency.